Purvis Young: Mid-career

 In the early 1970s, Young found inspiration in the mural movements of Chicago and Detroit, and decided to create a mural of inspiration Overtown.
 He had never painted before, but inspiration struck and he began to create paintings and nailing them to the boarded up storefronts that formed the alley.
 He painted on wood he found on the streets and occasionally paintings would "disappear" from the wall, but Young didn't mind.
 About two years after starting the mural, tourists started visiting the alley, mainly white tourists.
 Occasionally, Young sold paintings to visitors - tourists and collectors alike - right off the wall.
-The mural garnered media attention, including the attention of millionaire Bernard Davis, owner of the Miami Art Museum.
+The mural garnered media attention, including the attention of millionaire Bernard Davis, owner of the Miami Museum of Modern Art.
 Davis became a patron of Young, providing him with painting supplies as well.
 Davis died in 1973, leaving Young a local celebrity in Miami.